gderosa/onboard/modules/radius-admin/doc/api/radius-usergroup.md

 ## Notes

-(*) <a name="note1"></a> Although this document is only partially based on the OpenAPI 3.0 specification, the "In" column in a Parameter table follows the parameter-type classification in https://swagger.io/docs/specification/describing-parameters/#types.
+(*) <a name="noa3"></a> Although this document is only partially based on the OpenAPI 3.0 specification, the "In" column in a Parameter table follows the parameter-type classification in https://swagger.io/docs/specification/describing-parameters/#types.

+(&loz;) <a name="ndtoc"></a> Table of Contents generated with [DocToc](https://github.com/thlorenz/doctoc).